awsdocs/aws-go-developer-guide/doc_source/sessions.rst

             r.ClientInfo.ServiceName, r.Operation, r.Params)
     })

+.. _copying-a-session:

 Copying a Session
 =================

-You can use the :sdk-go-api-deep:`Copy <aws/session/#SessionCopy` method to create copies of sessions.
+You can use the :sdk-go-api-deep:`Copy <aws/session/#SessionCopy>` method to create copies of sessions.
 Copying sessions is useful when you want to create multiple sessions that have similar settings.
 Each time you copy a session, you can specify different values for any field.
 For example, the following snippet